hashicorp/design-system/website/docs/components/accordion/partials/guidelines/guidelines.md

 !!!
 Dont

-Don;t use the Accordion when you need to display a single piece of content that can expand and collapse.
+Don’t use the Accordion when you need to display a single piece of content that can expand and collapse.

 ![Accordion with basic content](/assets/components/accordion/usage-do-not.png) !!!